Chief Judge Tim McDonald CSW CSS – President of Wine Spoken Here

 Mike Stepanovich of Bakersfield, California, has been writing his wine column, “Life is a Cabernet,” since 1985, and judging wines since 1987.
 His column is published in Bakersfield Magazine, for which he also reviews restaurants.

-An avid wine collector, Mike is managing director of the Bakersfield Wine Society, and he also teaches wine history, wine appreciation and wine-and-food-pairing classes at Bakersfield College.
+An avid wine collector, Mike is managing director of the Bakersfield Wine Society.
+He also teaches wine history, wine appreciation and wine-and-food-pairing classes at Bakersfield College.

 Dr. Valery Uhl is the Chief Judge and Director of the “North of the Gate” Wine Competition for the Sonoma-Marin Fair in Petaluma, California.
 She also judges the San Francisco International Wine Competition, the Pacific Rim International Wine Competition, the Grand Harvest Awards, the International Women’s Wine Competition, the West Coast Wine Competition, the Japan Wine Challenge and multiple other wine competitions.
 She and her family grow award winning Pinot Noir in the Green Valley subappellation of the Russian River AVA.
 TnT Vineyards are bottled under the PaulMatthew Vineyards label.